 There’s also the matter of bounce rate versus exit rate.
 Bounce rates generally apply to visitors leaving single pages, usually your landing page.
 In contrast, exit rates apply to visitors leaving after several pages.

 What this means is if visitors were to read a multi-page article on your site and leave somewhere in the middle, that could mean your content isn’t engaging enough.
 But if they leave on the absolute last page, it could mean your content was interesting enough to follow through.
-Make of it what you want in accordance with how you want to lay down your strategy and SEO.
+Make of it what you want by how you want to lay down your strategy and SEO.

 Other metrics worth your time and research are Click-Through rate and dwell time.